ana1999-code/Car-Booking-Application/README.md

 # Car Booking Application
 Welcome to the Car Booking Application repository!
 This application allows users to book cars for various purposes.
 To get started, follow the instructions below to set up and run the application.

+Endpoints
+- __/users__: This endpoint allows you to view and edit user information.

+- __/cars__: Use this endpoint to view and edit car information.

+- __/brands__: The /brands endpoint is designed to manage car brands.

+- __/bookings__: This endpoint enables you to view and manage car bookings.

 ### Table of Contents
 - Requirements
 - Installation